melissabell456/the-static-web_BoyBands-Vegetables/README.md

 # Boy bands and vegetables

-### This is for Nashville Software SChool - this is a practice exercise and an introduction to Javascript
+### This is for Nashville Software School - this is a practice exercise and an introduction to Javascript

 ## Requirements